 Is a 75 inch TV too big?

-This is a question you may be asking yourself, and for good reason.
-While there are now even larger televisions available for the everyday consumer, a 75 inch TV will still make its presence known in the average home.
+This is a question you may be asking yourself for a good reason.
+While even larger televisions are available for the everyday consumer, a 75 inch TV will still make its presence known in the average home.

-Still, there are a range of sizes available within this range, with 70 inch sets and 77 inch sets all coming under the same banner.
-Manufacturers know that not everyone can fit the same sized televisions in their living room as they can their bedroom, or want the same sized screen for watching movies as they do for gaming, and so they tend to release a wider selection as a result.
+Still, a range of sizes is available within this range, with 70-inch sets and 77-inch sets all coming under the same banner.
+Manufacturers know that not everyone can fit the same sized televisions in their living room as they can in their bedroom or want the same sized screen for watching movies as they do for gaming, so they tend to release a wider selection as a result.

-This depends largely on the set up of your viewing room, including how far away from the TV you expect to be sitting.
-Expert advice indicates that your TV should be mounted at eye level when sitting so as not to cause neck strain, but it may be true that you tend to watch TV laying down or frequently host parties where the eye levels of guests will vary.
+Where you mount your 75 inch TV depends mainly on the set-up of your viewing room, including how far away from the TV you expect to be sitting.
+Expert advice indicates that your TV should be mounted at eye level when sitting not to cause neck strain, but it may be true that you tend to watch TV lying down or frequently host parties where the eye levels of guests will vary.

-Use your judgement on what will be the best height for the majority of the time.
-You can read our guide to how to mount a TV for maximum preparation before you get the screwdriver out.
+Use your judgment on what will be the best height for most of the time.
+You can read our guide on how to mount a TV for complete preparation before you get the screwdriver out.

-In short, make sure that you're not trying to mount your new, expensive TV with an ill-fitting bracket, measuring the dimensions and weight of you screen before looking for the perfect mount.
-Most will list the optimal TV size and maximum weight – pay attention to these and you shouldn't go too far wrong.
+In short, make sure you're not trying to mount your new, expensive best 75 inch TV with an ill-fitting bracket, measuring the dimensions and weight of your screen before looking for the perfect mount.
+Most will list the optimal TV size and maximum weight – pay attention to these, and you shouldn't go too far wrong.

 Are 75 inch TVs worth it?

-Providing you've done your research and chosen the best 75 inch TV for your needs and circumstances, you're unlikely to regret your decision.
-They are currently the best option for those who want to enjoy big screen delights without paying an arm and a leg for new 85 inch sets.
-Even though they're still pricey, you can get good deals without sacrificing on features.
+You're unlikely to regret your decision if you've done your research and chosen the best 75 inch TV for your needs and circumstances.
+They are currently the best option for those who want to enjoy big-screen delights without paying an arm and a leg for new 85 inch sets.
+Even though they're still pricey, you can get good deals without sacrificing features.

 - You've reached the end of the page.
 Jump back up to the top ^